 Literature and history of Slavic studies: conference report

 Journal Article — Slavica litteraria.
-DOI: 10.5817/SL2016-1-18
+DOI: 10.5817/SL2016-1-18 A conference report on literature and the history of Slavic studies.

 Orthographic Distinction and Social Change: A New Turn of the Old Ѣ